ericsonga/APCSAReview/_sources/OOBasics/ooAbstract.rst

 .. note::

    Abstract classes often have at least one abstract method (a method that has the keyword ``abstract`` in the declaration and no method body), but they don't have to.
-Abstract classes can have fields and methods with bodies.
+Abstract classes can have constructors, fields, and methods with bodies (non-abstract methods).
+If you create a class with at least one abstract method, the class has to be declared to be an abstract class.

-An abstract ``SimpleShape`` class could have fields to track the points and methods that calculate the width and height of the shape.
+An abstract ``SimpleShape`` class could have constructors and fields to track the points and methods that calculate the width and height of the shape.
+The only method that has to be abstract is the ``draw`` method, since we don't know how to draw a ``SimpleShape``.

 Abstract classes are typically used when you want to put some data and/or behavior in a parent class, but at least one method needs to be abstract and overridden by the child class(es).
 The ``SimpleShape`` class can have an abstract ``draw`` method and then the children classes can specify what ``draw`` does.